afk-procrastinator/LJST143_studyguide/3 - The Weight of History – The Common Law Tradition.md

 ### the loneliness of consent
 ---
 ### conclusion
-- non-historicality of CL like immemoriality and insensibility — mysterious
+- non-historicality of CL like immemorially and insensibility — mysterious
 	- only legislature can make law
 - but how did CL thinkers see a future for CL in the US
 > We have already seen that American common law thinkers imagined the common law to be a method of effecting the movement of history even as they subjected the English common law to history.
 At the same time, they were able to argue that the common law was, as the most consensual of all laws, perfectly consistent with America’s experimental, consent-based polities.
 But did this emphasis on the consensual nature of the common law mean that American common law thinkers were receptive to the proliferation of local customs in America?